 A corporation subject to Oregon taxation must also file a separate Oregon return if it was included in a consolidated federal return, but wasn't unitary with any of the other affiliates.
-To determine Oregon taxable income, begin with taxable income from the consolidated federal return and use Oregon additions or subtractions to show removal of the nonunitary affiliates.
+To determine Oregon taxable income, begin with taxable income from the consolidated federal return and use Oregon additions or subtractions to remove the nonunitary affiliates.